bejayoharen/SJWidgets/README.md

 Usually you will define the look and feel of each widget in a single file called WidgetDescriptions.xml.
-You can call this file whatever you like, and you can have multiple files if just having one is too unweildy.
+You can call this file whatever you like, and you can have multiple files if just having one is too unweildy -- it can be especially helpful to divide your UI into multiple files if it is complex an contains many different widgets.
 Each of these files contains a single <Widgets /> element.

-Anywhere where you need a color you can simply use a standard web color hex triplet like #de30ff, but you can also predefine some colors that you can refer to by name, which is handy for UIs that reuse colors, or if you want to experiment with a color scheme.
-This also makes it easier to work with transparencies.
+One time for each application, you may define a <DisableFocus /> element, which can contain the text "true" or "false" (the default is "false").
+This is useful for UIs, such as audio applications, where the standard, default keyboard navigation usually offered simply doesn't make sense.

+Two other elements which act globally, and should usually appear only once (and first), are <Colors /> and
+<Fonts />.

+The <Colors /> element is useful for defining colors by name, so that you don't have to use full hex codes like #de30ff later.
+It is also useful for experimenting with color schemes.
+This is especially useful for UIs that reuse a given set of colors.

     <Widgets>
       <Colors>